 Filtration or Steeping Methods.
 Here you have some options.
 Medium-dark roasts can be a bit of a halfway house between the brightly distinct, yet acidic, lighter roasts and the boldly in-your-face dark roasts.
 They can be filtered in order to bring out the subtleties of their flavor or steeped to bring out the full-bodied wholeness of the longer roasting process.

-- Vary from “sort of dark” to dark – this can be more subtle.
-Talk to someone who can help explain where each roast lands on the dark roast scale.
+They vary from "sort of dark" to dark/charred, but talking to a roaster will help you understand exactly where each roast lands on the dark roast scale.

 - New Orleans